Nostreum/AweleAI/README.md

 # Data

-Datas are saved in the "Donnees" folder.
+Data are saved in the "Donnees" folder.

 # Other